-- Article 148 (1) When a deed exists for a claim subject to a seizure, the obligor must deliver that deed to the attaching obligee. - (2) The attaching obligee may receive delivery of the deed referred to in the preceding paragraph by the method of judicial enforcement of delivery of movables under the provisions of Article 169, based on an order of seizure.
+- Article 148 (1) When a deed exists for a claim subject to a seizure, the obligor must deliver that deed to the attaching obligee. - (2) The attaching obligee may receive delivery of the deed referred to in the preceding paragraph by the method of judicial enforcement of delivery of movables provided in Article 169, based on an order of seizure.